aviv-b/short-url/README.md

        This will allow us generate 62^7 tokens ~ 3.5 billon
  - To Create 7 digit long the id COUNTER will start from `10000000+1`

+### Encoding algorithm

+    Located in `helpers` as base.py
+    Including explanation and examples

 ### Scaling Architecture
     We can use a distributed service Zookeeper to solve the various challenges of a distributed system